chris-belcher/electrum-personal-server/README.md

 button to stop accidental connections.
 This helps avoid a user accidentally ruining their privacy by connecting to public Electrum servers.

-Electrum Personal Server also works on [testnet bitcoin](https://en.bitcoin.it/wiki/Testnet).
-The Electrum wallet can be started in testnet mode with the command line flag `--testnet`.
+Electrum Personal Server also works on [testnet](https://en.bitcoin.it/wiki/Testnet) and [regtest](https://bitcoin.org/en/glossary/regression-test-mode).
+The Electrum wallet can be started in testnet mode with the command line flag `--testnet` or `--regtest`.

 #### Exposure to the Internet

 Other people should not be connecting to your server.
 They won't be able to synchronize their wallet, and they could potentially learn all your wallet addresses.
+They should also not be packet sniffing the connection because it is not encrypted securely.

-By default the server will accept connections only from `localhost` so you should either run Electrum wallet from the same computer or use a SSH tunnel from another computer.
+By default the server will accept connections only from `localhost` so you should either run Electrum wallet from the same computer, or use an encrypted SSH tunnel from another computer, or use the IP address whitelisting feature to connect over your own LAN.

 #### How is this different from other Electrum servers ?